borasaygac/SAT-Solver-DPLL/README.md

 - use watched literals during backtracking with learned clauses differenlty

-- Leave preprocessing to the end of implementation
+- Leave preprocessing to the end of implementation, start woth backtracking + Deletion and watched

 - Do NOT use BCE